Mount Haku

-Mount Haku (白山, Haku-san), or Mount Hakusan (commonly referred to as simply Hakusan), is a dormant stratovolcano in Japan.
+Mount Haku (白山, Haku-san), or Hakusan, is a dormant stratovolcano in Japan.
 It is located on the borders of Gifu and Ishikawa, on the island of Honshu.
 Mount Haku is thought to have first been active 300,000 to 400,000 years ago, with the most recent eruption occurring in 1659.
 Along with Mount Tate and Mount Fuji, it is one of Japan's "Three Holy Mountains" (三霊山, San-rei-zan).

 The mountain's tallest peak, Gozenga-mine (御前峰), is the one that gives the mountain its height of 2702 m.
 Along with Ken-ga-mine (剣ヶ峰), which is 2677 m, and Ōnanji-mine (大汝峰), which is 2648 m, the three peaks are considered "Mount Haku's Three Peaks" (白山三峰 Hakusan San-mine).
 Mount Bessan and Mount Sannomine are sometimes included and called "Mount Haku's Five Peaks" (白山五峰 Hakusan go-mine).

 Because it is very prominent and clearly visible from the nearby coast, even after the surrounding mountains have lost their snow, Mount Haku still appears white, which is one explanation for the mountain's name, which means "white mountain."
 It is also the westernmost mountain in Japan that is over 2000 m in height.